sotakao/STUOD_Hackathon_2021/README.md

 ![el nino](images/nino.png)

 Your task is to predict the occurence of an El Nino event 1-6 months ahead of time using various attributes such as sea surface salinity, precipitation and wind speed.

-Note that this challenge is appropriate for more experienced participants as it requires knowledge of dealing with spatio-temporal data.
-Dataset for this challenge is available in netCDF format on [IFREMER's FTP server](ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/).
+__Note:__ This challenge is appropriate for more experienced participants as it requires knowledge of dealing with spatio-temporal data.

+__Data:__ Dataset for this challenge is available in netCDF format on [ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/](ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/).
 More details below on how to access this.

 ### Datasets